 - On the assigned date, the on-line system matches groups with the units they prefer.

-- 5 bedroom units are assigned on March 25th, 4 bedroom units assigned on March 27th, 3 bedroom units assigned on April 1st and 1 & 2 units assigned on April 3rd.
+- 5 bedroom units are assigned on March 24th, 4 bedroom units assigned on March 26th, 3 bedroom units assigned on March 31st, 2 bedroom units assigned on April 2nd and 1 bedroom units assigned on April 6th.

 - In the event that groups of 5, 4, or 3 are unable to be matched with a unit they preferenced, those groups can re-organize into 4's, 3's and 2's and try again on the later dates.

 - For the purposes of the Housing Lottery, current students with fewer than 60 credits are sophomores; 60-92 credits are juniors; and 93+ credits are seniors.